getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction.rst

 large enough to prescribe an approximate non-penetration condition but not too large not to deteriorate to much the conditionning of the tangent system. `dataname_n` is an optional parameter used if option is 2.
-In that case, the penalization term is shifted by lambda_n (comes from an augmented Lagrangian formulation).
+In that case, the penalization term is shifted by lambda_n (this allows the use of an Uzawa algorithm on the corresponding augmented Lagrangian formulation)

 Penalized contact with friction brick with a rigid obstacle